 Search for the title using either the Search Box or the Advanced Search".

 Results that match your search words will display.
 Titles available for subscription will have a "Request" button below their image.

 Click Request and complete the Request Form. *The date needed by is very important.

 Students can access Swank materials easily if they are embedded or linked in your Canvas course.

-Embed this Direct Link into Canvas using the "Embed a Library Resource Link" tool.
+When the librarian has provided you with the correct link, you can link directly to the film in Canvas with the Linking tool.
 This allows students to click on the link and view the video with no additional login required.

-Paste the link in the dialog box and add an alternative text (typically the film title).
+Paste the link in the dialog box and add text (typically the film title).

 Students will now see the link in their course, can click on it, and will be directed to the video player for the specific film.